SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/monitor-ingestion-receive-alerts.md

 Some of the alerts are based on your billing period or ingest plan limit.
 You must make the appropriate changes for the alert to function and return valid results.
 The alerts approximate ingest rates and might not precisely match the actual ingest volume used for invoicing purposes.

 :::important
-The searches provided in this document are not compatible with [Cloud Flex Credits] (../01Manage_Subscription.md "Account Usage") accounts.
+The searches provided in this document are not compatible with [Cloud Flex Credits](/docs/manage/manage-subscription) accounts.
 :::

 ## Monthly plan limit alert